Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Simulations of HI line intensity maps and mock galaxy Catalogs

-In this section, we describe the details of the simulation of HI (and 21cm) line intensity maps and mock galaxy catalogues used in this study.
+In this section, we describe the details of the simulation of HI (and 21cm) line intensity maps and mock galaxy catalogs used in this study.
 We employ two distinct sets of simulations.
-The first is based on the state-of-the-art semi-analytic galaxy formation model GAlaxy Evolution and Assembly (GAEA)~\citep{DeLucia_2014,Hirschmann_2016, Fontanot_2025} and other is based on Halo Occupation Distribution (HOD) modeling.
+The first is based on the state-of-the-art semi-analytic galaxy formation model GAEA~\citep{DeLucia_2014,Hirschmann_2016, Fontanot_2025} and the other is based on halo occupation distribution (HOD) modeling.
 The former set of simulations is used to study the nature of the HI-galaxy cross-bispectrum and to forecast its detectability with upcoming observations.
 The latter, which contains 50 independent realizations of the signal, is used to compare HI-galaxy cross-bispectrum predictions from standard perturbation theory with estimates from simulations.

-Galaxy survey observations deliver the number density of galaxies $n(\bm{x})$ at each position $\bm{x}$ at redshift $z$.
+Galaxy survey observations deliver the number density of galaxies $n(\bm{x})$ at each position $\bm{x}$ and at each redshift $z$.
 We can then estimate the overdensity of the galaxies, $\delta_{\rm Gal} = \frac{n(\bm{x}) - \bar n}{\bar n}$, where $\bar n $ is the average number density of the galaxies.
-Similarly, for HI line intensity maps, we estimate the HI mass overdensity $\delta_{\rm HI}(\bm{x})$ by interpolating the HI mass from each galaxy/halo into a voxel of the intensity map.
-The differential brightness temperature ($\delta T_b$), which is the observable from 21cm radio experiments, can be written as~\citep{Furlanetto:2006jb}:
+Similarly, for the HI line intensity maps, we estimate the HI mass overdensity $\delta_{\rm HI}(\bm{x})$ by interpolating the HI mass from each galaxy/halo into a voxel of the intensity map.
+The differential brightness temperature ($\delta T_b$), which is the observable from 21cm radio experiments, can be written as~\citep{Furlanetto:2006jb}